joshuadavidthomas/django-q-signals/README.md

 In particular, `post_save` signals with `created=False` (updates to existing instances) and `m2m_changed` signals are more prone to this race condition, since these often involve instances that might be deleted soon after modification.
 Newly created instances (`created=True`) are less likely to be immediately deleted, and for delete signals the instance is expected to be gone anyway.

-Honestly, if you need a task to run regardless of instance deletion, you're better off using Django's built-in `@receiver` and calling `async_task` directly with the data you need, rather than using `@async_reciever`.
+Honestly, if you need a task to run regardless of instance deletion, you're better off using Django's built-in `@receiver` and calling `async_task` directly with the data you need, rather than using `@async_receiver`.

 ## Development